input-output-hk/marlowe-doc/tutorials/introducing-marlowe.md

 contracts on chain: it is available as a prototype and will presently be running \"live\" on the Cardano blockchain itself.

+   > Replace info above about Marlowe Run with info about Marlowe Runtime.

 What does a Marlowe contract look like?
-It is built by combining a small number of building blocks that describe making a payment, making an observation of something in the "real world", waiting until a certain condition becomes true, and so on.
+It is built by combining a small number of building blocks that describe making a payment, making an observation of something in the "real world," waiting until a certain condition becomes true, and so on.

 ## Timeouts, deposits and commitments